CentaurEval: Benchmarking Human-in-the-Loop Value in Agentic Coding: CentaurEval Framework

 \subsection{Evaluation Toolkit for LLMs}

-To enable systematic and reproducible benchmarking of LLMs in realistic development settings, and to support comparative analysis between coding agents and human-AI teams, HAI-Eval includes an autonomous evaluation toolkit.
+To enable systematic and reproducible benchmarking of LLMs in realistic development settings, and to support comparative analysis between coding agents and human-AI teams, \textbf{\texttt{CentaurEval}} includes an autonomous evaluation toolkit.
 The toolkit is built on top of VS Code and Copilot, allowing it to interact with any LLM supported by Copilot Agent mode.
 This design ensures ecological validity by aligning the evaluation environment with modern industry-standard workflows.
-We implement a dedicated VS Code extension, \textbf{HAI-Eval Controller (HAI-EC)}.
-HAI-EC is designed to replicate the \textbf{mechanical, procedural interactions} of a human developer using HAI-Eval, enabling direct comparability between LLMs and humans without introducing confounding variables.
-HAI-EC replaces Codespaces with Docker~\citep{merkel2014docker} to locally deploy environments, improving efficiency while maintaining configuration fidelity.
-It iterates through the full task set, sequentially deploying isolated environments and orchestrating the evaluation workflow through a strictly defined automated pipeline for each task instance: (i) building the containerized environment; (ii) invoking Copilot via the VS Code API and uploading the task README to Copilot; (iii) triggering code generation and iteratively refining the solution by feeding back test execution logs; and (iv) once all visible tests pass or a predefined time limit is reached, executing the evaluation script, recording the results, and cleaning up the environment.
-This automated pipeline ensures consistent evaluation of coding agents across all tasks in HAI-Eval.
+We implement a dedicated VS Code extension, \textbf{CentaurEval Controller (CentaurEC)}.
+CentaurEC replicates the \textbf{mechanical, procedural interactions} of a human developer using \textbf{\texttt{CentaurEval}}, enabling direct comparability between LLMs and humans without introducing confounding variables.
+CentaurEC replaces Codespaces with Docker~\citep{merkel2014docker} to locally deploy environments, improving efficiency while maintaining configuration fidelity.
+It iterates through all tasks, sequentially deploying isolated environments and orchestrating the evaluation workflow through a strictly defined automated pipeline for each task instance: (i) building the containerized environment; (ii) invoking Copilot via the VS Code API and uploading the task README to Copilot; (iii) triggering code generation and iteratively refining the solution by feeding back test execution logs; and (iv) once all visible tests pass or a predefined time limit is reached, executing the evaluation script, recording the results, and cleaning up the environment.
+This pipeline ensures consistent evaluation across all tasks in \textbf{\texttt{CentaurEval}}.

 To ensure reproducible results, the evaluation toolkit uses a static dataset of 450 task instances rather than real-time dynamic task generation, in contrast to the human-facing evaluation setup.
 These instances are instantiated from 45 problem templates, with 10 unique tasks per template.
 All instances have been manually reviewed and validated to ensure consistency in quality and difficulty, as detailed in Appendix~\ref{apx:task_valid}.
 To support replication and benchmarking across different coding agents, the dataset is released as a standalone resource.
 This release strategy ensures that future researchers can benchmark new models against the same, consistent task distribution used in this work.